xyberviri/ProjectZomboid/textures/WorldItems/Money.png/README.md

-# Alternative textures for models_X/WorldItems/Money.FBX
+# Alternative textures
+All of these textures apply to `models_X/WorldItems/Money.FBX` they also apply to the alternative models i have created.